 What causes whooping cough?

 Whooping cough is caused by an infection with a bacterium known as Bordetella pertussis.
 The bacteria attach to the lining of the airways in the upper respiratory system and release toxins that lead to inflammation and swelling.

 The infection is very contagious is often is spread to infants by family members or caregivers who may be in the early stages of infection and not realize that they are suffering from whooping cough.

 What are risk factors for whooping cough?

 Whooping cough can infect anyone.
 Unimmunized or incompletely immunized young infants are particularly vulnerable to the infection and its complications, which can include pneumonia and seizures.
 Infants who contract whooping cough may also experience episodes of apnea (cessation of breathing).
 The infection occurs worldwide, even in countries with well-developed vaccination programs.
-As mentioned, adults may develop pertussis because the immunity from childhood vaccinations can wear off over time.
+Adults may develop pertussis because the immunity from childhood vaccinations can wear off over time.